-ISO 26262 ensures safe operation for conventional computer-based functions.
-ISO 21448 deals with the inherent limitations in sensors, and surprises in an open external environment, by covering so-called Safety of
+ISO 26262145 ensures safe operation for conventional computerbased functions.
+ISO 21448146 deals with the inherent limitations in sensors, and surprises in an open external environment, by covering so-called Safety Of The Intended Functionality (SOTIF) for AVs.
+ANSI/UL 4600147 works with ISO 21448 and ISO 26262 to cover AV system-level safety, encompassing the vehicle and its support infrastructure.